FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

 6. Only support `WITH TIME ZONE` on Java 8 and higher.
 Support will not be implemented for Java 7.

-    This will require setting `set time zone bind legacy` for support on Java 7 (by user, see also point 7 below).
+    This will require setting `set time zone bind legacy` or `timeZoneBind=legacy` for support on Java 7 (by user, see also point 7 below).

     Simplifies implementation in some parts, avoids some ambiguity in Java code with mapping to `java.sql.Timestamp`/`java.sql.Time`.